 To know the ropes "understand the way to do something" (1840, Dana) originally was a seaman's term.
 The phrase on the ropes "about to be defeated" is attested from 1924, a figurative extension from the fight ring, where being in or on the ropes was a figure by 1829.

 To be at the end of (one's) rope "out of resources and options" is attested by 1680s.
 An earlier expression was have too long rope "have too much freedom" (late 15c.).

 Rope formerly also figured in slang and extended-sense expressions related to punishment by hanging, such as John Roper's window "a noose," rope-ripe "deserving to be hanged," both 16c.
 The figurative phrase give someone (enough) rope (to hang himself) is by 1680s.

-c.
-1300, "bind with a rope," from rope (n.).
-Meaning "mark off with rope" is from 1738; to rope (someone or something) in is from 1848.
+early 14c., ropen, "bind (someone) with a rope," from rope (n.).
+The meaning "mark off with rope" is from 1738; to rope (someone or something) in "secure for some purpose," frequently with a notion of entanglement, is by 1848.
 Related: Roped; roping.